 Family medicine plays a critical role in the provision of primary care, contributing to improved patient outcomes and reduced healthcare costs.
 ACOFP is concerned about federal policies that incentivize replacing family physician services with those of nonphysician practitioners, such as nurse practitioners and physician assistants.
+For example, a study found that from 2013 to 2019, the proportion of all visits delivered by nurse practitioners and physician assistants in one year increased from 14 percent to 25.6 percent.6

-Physician-led care teams are the gold standard for care delivery; nonphysician-led care teams are not equivalent because they do not have the same training or education.
-A family medicine physician will spend an additional 18,900 hours on education and training compared to mid-level practitioners.5 Decades of evidence have shown that physicians are better positioned to deliver high-quality care because of their demanding education and professional training requirements, and as a result, beneficiaries experience better health outcomes and Medicare realizes overall savings from healthier seniors.6-8 While the use of nonphysician practitioners may be appropriate under certain circumstances and with adequate physician supervision, the nonphysician practitioner model is not an equivalent substitute to the use of family physicians.
+Physician-led care teams are the gold standard for care delivery, and nonphysician-led care teams are not equivalent because they do not have the same training or education.
+A family physician will spend an additional 18,900 hours on education and training compared to mid-level practitioners.7 Decades of evidence have shown that physicians are better positioned to deliver high-quality care because of their demanding education and professional training requirements.
+As a result, beneficiaries experience better health outcomes and Medicare realizes overall savings from healthier seniors.8910 While the use of nonphysician practitioners may be appropriate under certain circumstances and with adequate physician supervision, the nonphysician practitioner model is not an equivalent substitute to the use of family physicians.
 Also, when a patient receives healthcare services from a nonphysician practitioner, it should be made clear to the patient that the practitioner is not a physician.

 Furthermore, the number of small and solo family medicine private practices has declined in recent years.
-ACOFP believes it is essential that policymakers support private practices-especially small and solo family medicine practices in rural and underserved areas-which can tailor how they provide care to best meet the needs of the communities they serve and remain a critical access point for primary care.
+More and more of these practices are being acquired by larger practices, private equity, and hospitals because of their inability to compete financially with these organizations.
+Other practices are closing altogether.
+ACOFP believes it is essential that policymakers support private practices-especially small and solo family medicine practices in rural and underserved areas which can tailor how they provide care to best meet the needs of the communities they serve and remain a critical access point for primary care.
 In many areas, family physicians are the primary source of care, and even before the COVID-19 pandemic, small, independent, and solo practices faced barriers, including physician shortages, low reimbursement, and overly burdensome regulations.
-It is critical that Congress and the federal government support family medicine during and beyond the pandemic; otherwise, patients across the country will lose access to care.
+It is critical that Congress and the federal government support family medicine; otherwise, patients across the country will lose access to care.